Marcus Bell (Chair of Governors)

 Marcus has been a governor since 2012 and has been the chair of the governing body since 2013.
-He lives at Cranbrook and has two children at the school: twins in year 4 and twins who used to come here.
+He lives at Cranbrook and has four children: all of who attended Cranbrook Primary School until moving onto secondary school.
 Marcus works within the Race Disparity Unit of the Cabinet Office, in London.